 As with fabric sourcing, we are continually testing out different styles to find the right fit that is timeless, accessible and will last a long time in your wardrobe.

 3. Retail Patterns

-I have had the opportunity of working for fashion companies of various sizes; from designing 180 styles each season, to being solely in charge of 50 knitted sweaters every 3 months, to working on a hands-on level and creating 20 styles per season, 2 seasons a year.
+I have had the opportunity of working for fashion companies of various sizes; from designing over 200 styles to 20 styles per collection.
 What I have discovered is the emotional connection and pride I take in each individual design when I produce at a smaller scale.

 We follow this cycle because it allows us to use samples to test the market.
 Often times, retailers reflect customers' needs.
 We realize that perhaps not all samples are worth producing either because of the fit, style or season.
 This helps us make better decisions in term of what to produce, when to produce and how much to produce.

 With the rise of online shopping and direct-customer purchases, there is a democratization of distribution channels that allow us to continually revisit and better communicate our values and process.